BenPyton/ProceduralDungeon/Getting-Started/Creating-Rooms.md

 :::

-### Step 1 - Creating a `RoomData` asset (one per room)
+### Step 1 - Creating a `Room Data` asset (one per room)

-The first required thing to do is to create a `RoomData` asset.\
+The first required thing to do is to create a `Room Data` asset.\
 It is done simply by right-clicking in your content browser, then choosing `Procedural Dungeon` -> `Room Data`.\
-If you have created at least one child class of `RoomData`, you can pick the one you want here.
+If you have created at least one child class of `Room Data`, you can pick the one you want here.

 ![](../Images/CreateRoomData_v3.gif)